caltechlibrary/acacia/README.md

 Introduction
 ------------

 _Acacia_ is an internal Caltech Library project to find a _very_ lightweight solution for accepting publications into [CaltechAUTHORS](https://authors.library.caltech.edu) via a list of DOI.
-The basic idea is for ACM Open to email a list of DOI, one per line, to a known email address at Caltech Library where a bot then reads the email (via procmail or something similar), converts the DOIs into metadata, and harvests the article PDF for submission into the CaltechAUTHORS EPrints repository.
+The basic idea started as a way for ACM Open to email a list of DOI, one per line, to a known email address at Caltech Library where a bot then reads the email (via procmail or something similar), converts the DOIs into metadata, and harvests the article PDF for submission into the CaltechAUTHORS EPrints repository.
+We believe this approach can be applied more broadly to other types of submissions.

 Installation
 ------------